Trent University

 Trent Community Research Centre

-Community-based research brings together the knowledge and research needs of the community with the research expertise of Trent University faculty and students.
-Research questions come from a wide range of community groups and organizations including local municipalities, social service agencies, conservation authorities, and community interest groups.
-Centre staff work alongside faculty to support students in their work and help guide projects toward successful outcomes for both the local community and students.
+Community-based research bridges the knowledge and priorities of local organizations with the research expertise of Trent University faculty and students.
+Each year, requests for community projects are received from municipalities, social service agencies, conservation authorities, private enterprises, and community interest groups—ensuring outcomes that benefit both communities and students.

 U-Links Centre for Community-Based Research (U-Links)